hgkamath/createvmdk/README.md

 ```

 2) Linux - CreateType: partitionedDevice
+Note: in the below example using the whole physical block device /dev/sda as a partition extent is not a good idea, as real physical devices usually ought to have partition tables.
+It has been invoked here as such only to illustrate what is possible.
 ```
 [root@fedora createvmdk]# rm /tmp/testvc* -f
 [root@fedora createvmdk]# ./createvmdk.sh -f /tmp/testvc.vmdk -c partitionedDevice \